 Lack of Valid Authorities to Operate.
 In seven fiscal years since 2008, the IG determined that Education maintained systems lacking valid authorities to operate.
 In FY 2011, the IG found that out of the 100 systems listed on Education's inventory, 28 percent were operating on expired security authorizations.
 This percentage remained relatively consistent over the next four fiscal years with the percentage of systems with expired authorizations fluctuating between 14 and 24 percent.
-Education these weaknesses in its security authorization process, Education operated with unknown security risks for those systems with expired documentation.
-The security of the security authorization process.
+Because of these weaknesses in its security authorization process, Education "operated with unknown security risks for those systems with expired documentation."